sonertari/SSLproxy/README.md

 network traffic as well.

-[The UTMFW project](https://github.com/sonertari/UTMFW) uses SSLproxy to decyrpt and feed network traffic into its UTM services: Web Filter, POP3 Proxy, SMTP Proxy, and Inline IPS; and also indirectly into Virus Scanner and Spam Filter through those UTM software.
+[The UTMFW project](https://github.com/sonertari/UTMFW) uses SSLproxy to decrypt and feed network traffic into its UTM services: Web Filter, POP3 Proxy, SMTP Proxy, and Inline IPS; and also indirectly into Virus Scanner and Spam Filter through those UTM software.
 Given that most of the Internet traffic is encrypted now, without SSLproxy it wouldn't be possible to deeply inspect most of the network traffic passing through UTMFW.

 See [this presentation](https://drive.google.com/open?id=12YaGIGs0-xfpqMNAY3rzUbIyed-Tso8W)
 for a summary of SSL interception and potential issues with middleboxes that